MicrosoftDocs/cpp-docs.it-it/docs/parallel/concrt/reference/concurrent-unordered-multiset-class.md

 ### <a name="return-value"></a>Valore restituito

-Il numero massimo di bucket in questo contenitore.
+Numero massimo di bucket in questo contenitore.

 ## <a name="see-also"></a>Vedere anche